Charisse Pearlina Weston

 Biography

 Charisse Pearlina Weston (b.
-1988, Houston, Texas; based in Brooklyn, New York) is a conceptual artist and writer who works across sculpture, writing, installation, and photography.
-Utilizing techniques such as concealment, repetition, and enfoldment, Weston’s work posits Black interior life as a central site of Black resistance.
+1988, Houston, Texas; based in Brooklyn, New York) is a conceptual artist who works across sculpture, writing, installation, and photography.
+Her work utilizes techniques such as concealment, repetition, and enfoldment and posits Black interior life as a central site of Black resistance.

-Weston received a bachelor’s degree from the University of North Texas, a master of science in modern art: history curating and criticism from the University of Edinburgh’s Edinburgh College of Art, and a master of fine arts in studio art, with critical theory emphasis, from the University of California-Irvine in 2019.
-She is an alumna of Whitney Museum of American Art’s independent study program.
-She was named a 2023 Jerome Hill Fellow, as well as a 2023 Hodder Fellow at the Lewis Center for the Arts at Princeton University for the 2023-2024 academic year.
-Recent solo exhibitions include the Queens Museum (New York) and the Moody Center of the Arts at Rice University (Houston).
+Weston holds a bachelor of arts from the University of North Texas, a master of science in modern art: history curating and criticism from the University of Edinburgh’s Edinburgh College of Art, and a master of fine arts in studio art from the University of California-Irvine.
+She is an alumna of the Whitney Museum of American Art’s Independent Study Program.

 Header Image

-Jack Shainman Gallery, New York and private collection
+Courtesy of the artist and Jack Shainman Gallery, New York and Patron Gallery, Chicago